sambyers/mm-remote-theme-test/_posts/2020-10-13-mdt-and-tig-stack.md

 </config>
 ```

-## Setup the TIG stack

-Setting up a TIG stack is very easy.
-It’s so easy, in fact, you don’t even need to know how to actually do it.
-You can just use an Ansible playbook to perform all of the work for you.
-If you want to see the manual steps, there are many tutorials on the internet.

-Check out my repo in the resources section to see an example of a playbook that provisions the stack (setup_mdt_lab_tig_host.yml).
-In that playbook, I am also adding dhcpd to serve IP addresses out to our lab network 198.18.1.0/24.
-Comment out that section if you do not want or need DHCP on your lab network.

-## Grafana Setup and Dashboard

 Now we can run our Ansible playbooks scripts to create MDT subscriptions.
 The scripts we’re going to run will create MDT subscriptions for CPU utilization and interface stats.

 ``` shell